gabraganca/guia-hdp/README.md

    * Transforme os dados para um esquema pŕe-definido do Hive
    * Agrupe os dados em uma ou mais relações do Pig
    * Use o Pig para remover valores ausentes em uma relação
-   * Store the data from a Pig relation into a folder in HDFS
+   * Armazene os dados de uma relação no Pig em uma pasta no HDFS
    * Store the data from a Pig relation into a Hive table
    * Sort the output of a Pig relation
    * Remove the duplicate tuples of a Pig relation